An overview of Baltimore County Public Schools

 Accomplishments and Accolades

 - Sixty-three percent of all BCPS traditional and magnet high schools have been named among the nation's top high schools.

-- 14 schools were named among the top nine percent of high schools in the nation by The Washington Post (April 2014).
+- 15 schools were named among the top 11 percent of high schools in the nation by The Washington Post (April 2015).

-- 5 schools list on U.S. News & World Report’s “Best High Schools” list, including two ranking among the 500 best high schools in the nation (April 2014).
+- 16 schools included on U.S. News & World Report’s “Best High Schools” list, including four ranking among the 500 best high schools in the nation (May 2015).

 - Recognized by Education Week for having the second highest graduation rate among the nation's largest school districts (June 2013).

-- Recognized by the Schott Foundation for having the fourth highest graduation rate for African American males among the nation's large school districts (September 2012).
+- Recognized by the Schott Foundation as being tied with another school district for having the third highest graduation rate for African American males among the nation's large school districts (February 2015).

 - Led all Maryland school systems in earning the lion’s share of national 2014 Scholastic Art & Writing Awards, among the most prestigious high school arts recognition programs in the nation.
 In all, 165 BCPS students from nine high schools earned awards in the program.
 County students took home about 37 percent of the total number of awards – 330 of the 899 – presented statewide.

 - Recognized by the NAMM Foundation as one of the "Best Communities for Music Education in America (2006-2015).